This text is translated into Russian by google automatic human level neural machine.

-Digitalization is rapidly entering the everyday economic practice, aquaculture has not stood aside - the section discussed several aspects of the use of electronic services.
-Veterinary certification of products is carried out through the Mercury system of the Rosselkhoznadzor - however, as Valentin Boguslavsky stated, if last year veterinary expertise cost 3,5 thousand rubles and took three days, then after the introduction of Mercury, for some reason it cost 30 thousand and 6 was held days or more, which creates great difficulties for companies selling live products.
-Roman Vityazev noted the usefulness of user participation in the first steps of digitization of the industry, since it allows adjusting the system to their needs.
-In particular, he proposed to add “Mercury” with a special section on accounting for planting material, growing and withdrawing marketable products, as well as combining it in the “one window” mode with the portals of the Federal Tax Service and the Federal Agency for Fishery: this will allow the user to enter data from the computer, fill out acts of release , receive veterinary certificates that will automatically enter the Federal Agency for Fishery.
-This, according to Mr. Vityazev, will facilitate the work and relieve both parties, users and the regulator, from a pile of papers and overloaded reports.
+Digitalization is rapidly entering everyday economic practice, aquaculture did not stand aside - several aspects of the use of electronic services were discussed at the section.
+Veterinary certification of products is carried out through the "Mercury" system of the Rosselkhoznadzor - however, as Valentin Boguslavsky said, if last year veterinary examination cost 3,5 thousand rubles and took three days, then after the introduction of "Mercury" for some reason it began to cost 30 thousand and spend 6 days or more, which creates great difficulties for companies that sell live products.
+Roman Vityazev noted the usefulness of user participation in the first steps of digitalization of the industry, since this allows the system to be adjusted to their needs.
+In particular, he proposed to supplement "Mercury" with a special section on accounting for planting material, growing and withdrawing commercial products, as well as combine it in a "one window" mode with the portals of the Federal Tax Service and the Federal Agency for Fishery: this will allow the user to enter data from a computer, fill out acts of release of juveniles , receive veterinary certificates, which will automatically go to Rosrybolovstvo.
+This, according to Mr. Vityazev, will facilitate the work and save both parties, users and the regulator, from a pile of papers and overloaded reporting.

 Alexander Tashintsev (Fund for the Development of the Far East) presented to the participants a new interactive Internet service for submitting applications for sites and conducting auctions in electronic form.
 Using this service, the investor himself can determine the desired area, select a plot by coordinates, adjust its area (from 100 to 5000 ha) and send an application for a plot to the Russian Fishery Agency, where there are rules for processing such statements.
 Simultaneously with the formation of the boundaries of the site is putting it on an electronic auction.
 The signing of the use of documents and the contract is also made in electronic form.
 The service also sends information about the formation of the site to the Ministry of Transport and the Ministry of Defense, notifying them of the need to make changes to the navigation regime.